-I was getting my yearly exam when my doctor asked "What do I tell all these women who have lost their sexual desire?".
-He explained that it is by far the most common complaint he hears.
+I was at my doctor’s office when he turned to me and asked "What do I tell all these women who have lost their sexual desire?".
+He explained that as an ob/gyn it is by far the most common complaint he hears.

 So, how to address it?
 Well, anyone who works in sexual health understands that there is no pill, no well laid out treatment protocol.
 And anyone who has struggled with this problem knows that best of all!